payola/Payola/README.md

 ##### Projection

 Projection plugin takes property URIs separated by a newline as a single parameter.
 It will select vertices that are connected to other vertices using one of the listed URIs.
-> *Note:* Payola performs some optimizations, potentially merging several consecutive plugins together.
-For example, two consecutive projection plugins are merged - hence their result isn't an empty graph as one could expect (the first plugin would create a graph containing vertices connected to each other using URIs declared in the first plugin, which is then filtered using the second plugin), but a graph that contains both projections.
+> **Note:** Payola performs some optimizations, potentially merging several consecutive plugins together.
+For example, two consecutive projection plugins are merged - hence their result isn't an empty graph as one could expect even if each of them lists completely different set of URIs, but a graph that contains both projections (if this optimization didn't take place, the first plugin would create a graph containing vertices connected to each other using URIs declared in the first plugin, which is then filtered using the second plugin).

 ##### Selection

 Selection plugin lets you select vertices with a particular attribute - for example select cities with more than 2 million inhabitants.

 > *Example:* Let's create an analysis which selects all cities with more than 2 million inhabitants.
 First, add a `DBpedia.org` data source, then connect a new Typed plugin with TypeURI `http://dbpedia.org/ontology/City`.
 Continue with a Projection plugin with PropertyURIs `http://dbpedia.org/ontology/populationTotal`, then a Selection plugin with PropertyURI `http://dbpedia.org/ontology/populationTotal`, Operator `>` and Value `2000000`.
-And that's it.
-Your first analysis that actually does something useful.
+And that's it: your first analysis.

 ##### Ontological Filter

-Ontological Filter plugin filters a graph according to ontologies stored at URLs listed in the OntologyURLs parameter.
+Ontological Filter plugin filters a graph according to ontologies located at URLs listed in the OntologyURLs parameter.

 ##### SPARQL Query

-This is a more advanced plugin letting you to perform your own custom SPARQL Query on the output of the previous plugin.
+This is a more advanced plugin letting you perform your own custom SPARQL query on the output of the previous plugin.

 #### Branches

-You can add multiple data sources, creating multiple branches that need to be merged before the analysis can be run (trying to run such an analysis will yield in an error).
+You can add multiple data sources, creating multiple branches that need to be merged before the analysis can be run (trying to run an analysis with branches that aren't merged will yield in an error).
 Of course, you can have such an incomplete analysis saved and work on it later.

 Merging branches can be done using the `Merge branches` button.
 You will be given a choice to use either Join or Union.
-After selecting one (each is described below), you need to specify which branches you want to merge - at the bottom of the dialog, there are wells for each input.
+After selecting one (each is described below), you need to specify which branches you want to merge - at the bottom of the dialog, there are wells for each input of the merge plugin.
 At the top of the dialog, you have each branch represented by the name of the last plugin in each branch.
 If you hover your mouse over the box representing a branch, that particular branch gets highlighted in the background (it gets a thick black frame).
 You need to drag the branch boxes to the input boxes (see picture attached).

 ![Branches on Input Boxes](https://github.com/siroky/Payola/raw/develop/docs/img/analysis_branches.png)